szw/vim-smartclose/README.md

     :SmartClose

 Also the plugin can define some default mappings if the user wants to.
 By default it maps to `<F10>` in normal, insert, and visual modes.
 See [Configuration](#configuration) to get some examples.

-The banged version force to close the current window:
+The banged version forces closing of the current window:

     :SmartClose!